zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Computes the *x* raised to the power *y*.

-   :x: The number to be raised to a power.
+   :param x: The number to be raised to a power.

-   :y: The number that specifies a power.
+   :param y: The number that specifies a power.

    :returns: The number *x* raised to the power *y*.